thed24/Portfolio/README.md

 ## View Online

-This site is currently being hosted in Heroku, [click here](https://thed24-portfolio.herokuapp.com/) to have a look!
+This site is currently being hosted in Azure, [click here](https://webapp-thed24-portfolio.azurewebsites.net/) to have a look!

 ## Run Locally
 ### `npm start`